williamouyang/okta.github.io/docs/api/rest/policy.md

  - The default policy is always the last policy in the priority order.
 Any added policies of this type have higher priority than the default policy.

  - The default policy always has one default rule that is required and always is the last rule in the priority order.
-If you add rules to the default policy, the have a higher priority than the default rule.
+If you add rules to the default policy, they have a higher priority than the default rule.

  - The only permitted edits to the default policy are settings edits.
 You can add an unlimited number of rules.

- - The `system` attribute determines whether a policy is the default policy.
+ - The `system` attribute determines whether a policy is created by a system or by a user.
+The default policy is the only policy that has this attribute.

-## Policy Model
+### Policy Model

 ### Example